BrianMcMaster/terraform-azure-arielmis/README.md

 * CD to folder with main.tf

+* Add username and password to the default variables.

 * `terraform init`
-This will load the Azure provider and create terraform state file.
+This will load the Azure provider and create the Terraform state file.

 * `terraform apply`
-This will create the resources on Azure
+This will create the all resources on Azure

 * `terraform destroy`
 This will destroy all the resources on Azure